Most Expensive Share In India 2026

-India’s stock market features over 8,360 listed stocks as of 29 April 2025, primarily traded on the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).
-Most of the stocks in Indian market are below INR 1000 but there are few select stocks which are priced much higher.
+India’s stock market features over 8,405 listed stocks, primarily traded on the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).
+Most of the stocks in the Indian market are below INR 1,000, but there are a few select stocks which are priced much higher.
 This article will delve into the most expensive share in India across various sectors.
 The sole criterion for our analysis is the highest stock price in India; these stocks may not necessarily be expensive in terms of overall valuations.
 Let’s explore the details!

 List of Most Expensive Stocks in India with Price